Dodo ikire

 Picture of Dodo Ikire served by a Food Blogger.

-Legend has it that Dodo Ikire was created as an experiment by an old lady from a town called Ikire.
+Legend has it that dodo ikire was created as an experiment by an old lady from a town called Ikire.
 Ikire is a town in the South-western area of Nigeria between the cities of Ibadan and Ile-Ife, in Osun State.
 This old lady had no food left except the over-ripe plantains, which she would have normally throw in the bin, but she decided to mash it all up with some salt and pepper and deep-fry it in palm oil.
 She ate it, enjoyed it and decided to make more and share with her neighbours.

-The result is what is now known as Dodo Ikire, named after the town it originated from.
-It is sold mostly in the South-western part of Nigeria.